 Do you think you need an agent to get acting work?
 Well, I’m here to tell you you’re wrong!
-But how do you get acting working without an agent?
+But how do you get acting work with no agent?
+I’m here to demystify the process and provide some essential DIY acting career tips.

 There are so many ways to find acting work so you’re able to do what you love, build up your CV, and make yourself more appealing to prospective agents in the future.

-It’s important to think of these methods as an investment of time and money into your future career.
-In this competitive industry, it’s important to learn how to get experience and skills in order to promote yourself to other potential collaborators.
+In this competitive acting business, it’s crucial to learn how to get experience and skills in order to promote yourself to other potential collaborators.

 Casting Sites

 Casting sites can be a fantastic way to get acting work without an agent.
-Whilst many of them are paid, it can be helpful to think of them as an investment into your acting career.
-These websites can help you book your first jobs in order to build up your CV and find an agent in the future.
+These talent databases for actors and acting job boards can help you book your first jobs to build up your CV and find an agent in the future.

 Spotlight